LOVAT-compliance/vatcompliance-api-docs/README.md

 # VAT Compliance API Documentation

-Comprehensive documentation and examples for Lovat Invoice API integration.
+Comprehensive documentation and examples for Lappa Invoice API integration.
 This API enables merchants to manage customers, invoices, and credit notes efficiently while maintaining compliance with tax regulations.

 ## Table of Contents